mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/administering-clusters/backup-and-restore/index.md

 navigationTitle:  Backup and Restore
 title: Backup and Restore
 menuWeight: 7
-excerpt: Backing up and restoring important bits of your cluster
+excerpt: Backing up and restoring the important bits of your cluster
 render: mustache
 model: /mesosphere/dcos/1.14/data.yml
 ---